 Bring credit, debit and gift cards for contactless transactions.

 The stores prefer contactless forms of payment.
 Annual passholder discounts still work, so bring your annual pass card even if it expired during the pandemic.
-Look for Mobile Order opportunities for contactless ordering (but pay at the register if you want to apply discounts).
+Look for Mobile Order opportunities for contactless ordering (but make sure your pass is in the app if you want to apply discounts).

 Scout out which stores require a virtual queue upon arrival.

-Depending on the day and time of your visit, the stores or areas you want to access may or may not have a virtual queue.
-The locations where you may have to join a mobile waitlist include Marceline's Confectionery and Buena Vista Street, but other shops also use the virtual queue at peak times.
+Depending on the day and time of your visit, the stores or areas you want to access may or may not have a virtual queue, especially at peak times.
 Join those first and then dine and shop while you wait your turn to enter.
-Carthay Circle Lounge does not take reservations, but does offer a Mobile Wait List.
-Hop on it early in case the wait gets long.

 Be prepared for limited capacity for physical distancing.